Exxon Mobil may completely withdraw from Russia by June 24 - sources - NewsBreak

 Exxon Mobil may completely withdraw from Russia by June 24 - sources

-LONDON, April 21 (Reuters) - Exxon Mobil is considering a complete withdrawal from Russia by June 24, two sources familiar with plans told Reuters on Thursday, following the U.S. group’s earlier decision to exit from its oil and gas operations in the country.
+LONDON, April 21 (Reuters) - Exxon Mobil Corp (XOM.N) is considering a complete withdrawal from Russia by June 24, two sources familiar with plans told Reuters on Thursday, following the U.S. oil major's earlier decision to exit all operations in the country.

-Exxon Mobil removed employees who are U.S. citizens from Russia last month after Moscow launched what it calls its special military operation in Ukraine.
-It hadn’t provided a timetable for the withdrawal.
+Exxon Mobil has not provided a timetable for the withdrawal but last month removed employees who are U.S. citizens from Russia after Moscow launched what it calls its special military operation in Ukraine.

-The initial departures included staff from its large oil and gas production operations on Sakhalin Island in Russia’s Far East, including the Sakhalin 1 project.
+The first departures included staff from its large oil and gas production operations on Sakhalin Island in Russia's Far East, including the Sakhalin 1 project.

-Now it is looking into shutting down its other businesses in Russia, including sales of popular Mobil lubricants, by June 24, two sources familiar with the discussions told Reuters.
+"As we announced March 1, we are discontinuing operations and taking steps to exit the Sakhalin-1 venture," Exxon spokesperson Casey Norton said in a written statement.

 Exxon last year employed more than 1,000 people across Russia, with offices in Moscow, St. Petersburg, Yekaterinburg and Yuzhno-Sakhalinst, according to its website.

+Exxon has also significantly phased down its chemical and lubricant businesses in Russia, and limited sales to existing contractual commitments and essential products used in applications such as food preservation, agriculture and hygiene, the spokesperson said.

+The company said it is complying with all sanctions imposed against Russia.

-Its deliberations come after dozens of other Western companies - from Apple and Boeing to BP, Shell and Equinor - that have halted business or announced plans to abandon their Russia operations.
-(Reporting by Dmitry Zhdannikov, Sabrina Valle and Reuters bureaux Editing by Mark Potter)
+Its deliberations come after dozens of other Western companies - from Apple (AAPL.O) and Boeing (BA.N) to BP (BP.L), Shell and Equinor (EQNR.OL) - that have halted business or announced plans to abandon their Russia operations.

+Reporting by Dmitry Zhdannikov, Sabrina Valle and Reuters bureau Editing by Mark Potter and Marguerita Choy

 Comments / 0